Freight Quote FAQs

 My goods are on a pallet but I don’t have a forklift?

 That shouldn’t be a problem.
 If you are shipping palletised goods but don’t have your own forklift at the pickup point, we will arrange for a tail-lift or a vehicle fitted with a crane, to load the pallets up for you.

-We ship between practically all cities and towns in Australia and can also arrange deliveries in many of the smaller cities and towns.
+We ship between practically all cities and towns in Australia and abroad.

 My goods are too heavy to be lifted by one person – will the driver help to load the goods?

 While it’s not uncommon for the driver to volunteer to help to load or unload the goods at the pickup or delivery address, it’s important to be aware that Freight Quote is not a removalist business, and the ultimate responsibility for any hand loading or unloading rests with you.
 Drivers should not be expected to lift more than 25kg unaided.